davesheinbein/SEI-CC-8/work/w12/d1/01-04-token-based-auth/token-based-auth.md

 4. The reason a client needs to persist a token is that now, whenever the client makes a request, it can send along the token in the HTTP request, either as a querystring, in the request's body, or, as a best practice, in a header named `Authorization`.
 5. The server will then validate the token and respond to the request.

-What are some advantages of token-based vs. session-based auth...

 ## Review the Starter Code

 The starter code is the full-stack Mastermind app with high score functionality and the addition of the exercises from the User lab to aid our authentication implementation.